 - MACD is POSITIVE (black line above red).

-- Slow STO is POSITIVE (black line above red).
+- Slow STO is POSITIVE (black above red).

 Background on How I Use This Indicator

 The OEXA200R is a valuable metric used to accurately assess the state of the market in order to make profitable trading decisions.
 That is, whether we are in a bull, a bear or transitioning from one to the other, as well as market volatility and risk within each of those situations.
 Historically, it has also given traders a clear early warning signal of impending serious market downturns and later safe re-entry points.
-While not intended as a day trading tool per se it can certainly be used as background information by day or highly speculative traders.
+While not intended as a day trading tool per se it can certainly be used as background information by high frequency traders.
 Simply put, the OEXA200R gives traders the ability to identify the most opportune conditions within which to execute their various long, short or hold strategies.

 Following a major market correction, the conditions for safe re-entry are when:

 And two of the following three also occur:

-b) RSI rises over 50
+b) Weekly RSI rises over 50

 © John F. Carlucci